 All this was made possible thanks to the support and generosity of our members, supporters and donors.
 Thank you!

-We know from long experience that every individual can make a difference – but millions standing together for freedom, justice and dignity can change the world.
+We know from campaigning for human rights for 55 years that every individual can make a positive difference – but millions standing together for freedom, justice and dignity can change the world.
+People united in common action – across border and beliefs – can make human rights change happen.

-Yet there are many stories of change where we believe our contribution was significant.
+Yet there were many stories of hope in 2015 where we believe our contribution was significant.

 Impartial.
 Independent.
 Accurate.